Sawyer-Powell/Amble/README.md

   Neovim (Emacs and web versions planned to come later), that allows users to interact with their Amble data in Markdown and Org mode, making Amble a natural alternative to existing note taking/knowledge management systems.

-- **Integrating information from distinct sources into a common format and interface**
+### Integrating information from distinct sources into a common format and interface

   Amble aims to make it easy to aggregate data, reformatting it in useful ways using an intuitive and powerful pattern matching system.

-- **Quickly developing UIs for viewing and manipulating information**
+### Quickly developing UIs for viewing and manipulating information

   Amble converts information from sources into an intermediate representation called `AIR` (Amble Intermediate Representation).
   Amble then supports rendering that information into formats that can be useful for a web platform, like JSON.
+Ambles pattern matching system lets you take any structure that exists in your data, and transform it into any other format.